RemiBou/remibou.github.io/_posts/2019-9-26-Migrate-protogen-to-Blazor.md

     }
 ```

-- If you want to handle two way binding with a custom component, you must add a Parameter of type EventCallBack<XX> name "MyFieldChanged" where XX is the bounded field typeand MyField is the name of the parameter and then call the method "InvokeASYNC3 on this instance when the value changes
+- If you want to handle two way binding with a custom component, you must add a Parameter of type EventCallBack&lt;XX&gt; named "MyFieldChanged" where XX is the parameter type and MyField is the name of the parameter and then call the method "InvokeAsync" on this instance when the value changes
-- I had to handle AN infinite loop because calling the callback would execute a set on my property which would then call the set of "Content" which would then change the monaco editor value which would then trigger onDidChangeContent ....
+- I had to handle an infinite loop because calling the callback would execute a set on my property which would then call the set of "Content" which would then change the monaco editor value which would then trigger onDidChangeContent ....

 This code was long to create because I never done it, and the debug experience is not optimal when dealing with jsinterop.
 A lot of console.log and Console.WriteLine were done :p